-The BVCP policy updates reflect input from city and county staff, including staff input from the following county departments: Parks and Open Space, Public Health, Resource Conservation, Community Services, Boulder County Housing Authority, Sustainability, Transportation and Land Use.
-BVCP staff seeks to receive input from Planning Commission by the end of November on the policy sections listed below.
-Given changes in the BVCP schedule that allow additional time for policy updates, staff proposes focusing on a subset of policy sections during the October meeting (sections 1, 3, 4 and 5), and focusing on the remaining sections in November (sections 6, 8 and 9).
-Discussion of the BVCP policy updates will follow a study session format in October (e.g., discussion among PC members and staff, with no decision and no public testimony), and the November meeting may provide an opportunity for public testimony.
+BVCP staff requests input from Planning Commission by the end of December on the policy sections listed below.
+Given the changes in the BVCP schedule that allow additional time for policy updates, staff proposes focusing on a subset of policy sections during the November meeting (sections 1, 3, 8 and 9), and focusing on the remaining sections in December (sections 4, 5 and 6).

-Policy sections needing input by the end of November include the following:
+Policy sections needing input by the end of December include the following:

-- Section 1: Core Values and Sustainability Framework (component of section 1)
+- Section 1: Core Values

 - Section 3: Natural Environment

 - Section 4: Energy and Climate

 - Section 5: Economy

 - Section 6: Transportation

 - Section 8: Community Well Being

 - Section 9: Food and Agriculture

 Sections 2 (Built Environment) and 7 (Housing) are proceeding on a different schedule.
-The revised content in those sections will reflect findings from scenario analysis currently underway, as well as input received in response to a second BVCP survey, scheduled for fielding in November.
+The revised content in those sections will reflect findings from scenario analyses currently underway, as well as input received in response to a second BVCP survey in November.
+Those sections are included for reference in Attachment B.

-During the month of December, BVCP staff will work with feedback received up to that point to further revise policy language.
+During December, BVCP staff will incorporate feedback to further revise policy language.
 Staff will present revised policy language to city and county decision makers for approval in early 2017.
-Through the end of the year language in the draft policy sections will continue to undergo revisions based on input from city and county decision makers, as well as further staff refinements to reflect previous input that has not yet been incorporated.
+Through the end of the year, staff will continue to revise and refine language in the draft policy sections based on input from city and county decision-makers as well as the public.
 Temporary endnotes in the attached draft policy sections are intended to explain the origin of the proposed changes.
 Policies will be renumbered for the final draft, and several policies will be relocated within a new document structure designed to align with the city's sustainability framework.